- Truth – This is why we do what we do.

 The social need

 Our communities are in dire need of greater accessibility and more affordability in housing.
-This can be discovered anecdotally by talking with individuals and families affected by disability, but here are three important statistics:
+This can be discovered anecdotally by talking with individuals and families affected by disability, but here are some important points:

 - The Centers for Disease Control and Prevention has found that 26% of adults in the USA have some type of disability.
-This includes impairments related to mobility, cognition, independent living, hearing, vision, and/or self-care.
+This includes mobility, cognition, independent living, hearing, vision, and/or self-care impairments.

-- The Census Bureau has data that indicates that households with a working-age adult with a disability have 36% less income than households without a disability.
+- Our research using data from Cornell University has identified that households with at least one working-age adult with a disability have an average of 37% less annual income than households without a member with a disability.

 Homes that are truly universally accessible AND affordable AND targeted toward mainstream buyers/renters are nearly impossible to find.
-The USA needs a surplus of housing options that support common everyday activities for people affected by disability.
-Modifying inaccessible homes isn’t sustainable, nor is treating accessible projects as something custom.
+The USA needs a surplus of reasonably affordable housing options that support common everyday activities for people affected by disability.
+Modifying inaccessible homes isn’t sustainable, nor is treating each accessible build as a custom project.

 The difficulty of universal design